rvibek/rvibek.github.src/content/048-extracting-data-from-google-maps.md

 Lang:
 Summary: Using page_token parameter to recursively fetch Google Maps API result.

 Google Maps API displays 20 results on one page.
-By using a parameter ```page_token```, it is possible to get more than 20 results.
+By using ```page_token``` parameter, it is possible to get more than 20 results.
 The API fetches maximum 60 results for a query.
 The query can be refined should we need more result - run the query on sub-division level instead of country.

 The following code loads the first 20 results, if the JSON file has ```"next_page_token"``` key then it recursively loads the subsequent pages.